raphaelcastilhoc/Test-Sample-Smart-Contracts/README.md

 ## Overview

 This action allows integration of GitHub projects with Olympix vulnerability analyzer.
-The Olympix GitHub Action performs code analysis on projects written in Solidity.
+The action performs code analysis on projects written in Solidity.
 By using the Olympix GitHub Action, developers can find potentially dangerous vulnerabilities when CI workflow runs.

 ## Features